Job Simulator

-Job Simulator: The 2050 Archives, commonly referred to as simply Job Simulator, is a virtual reality simulation video game developed and published by Owlchemy Labs for Microsoft Windows, PlayStation 4, Oculus Quest, and Oculus Quest 2, in which players participate in comical approximations of real-world jobs.
-A sequel, Vacation Simulator, was released in 2019.
+Job Simulator: The 2050 Archives, (also known as simply Job Simulator), is a virtual reality simulation video game developed and published by Owlchemy Labs for Microsoft Windows, PlayStation 4, PlayStation 5, Apple Vision Pro, Oculus Quest, Oculus Quest 2 and Meta Quest 3, in which players participate in comical approximations of real-world jobs.
+A sequel, Vacation Simulator, was released in 2019 and has a completely different premise.

 Gameplay

 Players participate in simulated jobs in a job museum run by robots resembling floating CRT computer monitors with faces.
 The jobs are represented as tongue-in-cheek approximations of real occupations: "Auto Mechanic", "Gourmet Chef", "Store Clerk" and "Office Worker".
 Accompanied by a computer character who provides exposition and instructions, players perform tasks associated with that occupation, some of them realistic and others comical.
 For example, in the "Office Worker" simulation, players engage in activities like evaluating new employees and transferring calls, but are also called upon to eat doughnuts, share photos at the water cooler, and participate in other office tasks.